 This past week my family took a quick road trip to Knoxville, Tennessee to the Ijams Nature Center.
-Located only 3 miles from downtown, this is a must see on any family vacation destination.
+Located only 3 miles from downtown, this is a must-see on any family vacation destination.
 It’s still amazing to me when I find these ‘hidden jewels’ that don’t cost a penny and offer so much to my family.
-Whether you’re looking for a place to hike in the woods, discover nature, stretch your imagination, learn about wildlife or find great family photo opps, Ijams delivers!
+Whether you’re looking for a place to hike in the woods, discover nature, stretch your imagination, learn about wildlife or find great family photo ops, Ijams delivers!

-There is an interactive indoor nature center with animals, exhibits, tanks, and things to explore.
+Ijams Nature Center has an interactive indoor nature center with animals, exhibits, tanks, and things to explore.

-Make sure you check out the birds eggs collection, and the activity table.
+Make sure you check out the bird’s eggs collection, and the activity table.

-Ijams Nature Center is a 275-acre wildlife sanctuary and natural area featuring 10 miles of natural surface trails plus a stretch of the Will Skelton Greenway.
+Ijams Nature Center is a 275-acre wildlife sanctuary and a natural area featuring 10 miles of natural surface trails plus a stretch of the Will Skelton Greenway.
 All of the trails are hiker friendly, although 3.5 miles incorporating Mead’s Quarry and the Ross Marble Natural Area serve both hikers and mountain bikers.

 The trails are well developed.
 There is a gentle hike down through the woods and beside the river.
 It is about a mile loop trail; you could probably even take a stroller.
 There are a few areas where they have added wooden ‘speedbumps’ to help you navigate some of the trails that are not level.
 You wind through the woods down to the river.